alan-turing-institute/spatial-inequality/README.md

   - Client emits event `deleteQueue`
   - Server emits event `message` with deletion result.

-## Notebooks

-Depdencies for this project are managed with [conda](https://docs.conda.io/en/latest/) and listed in the `environment.yml` file.
+### Dependencies

+The dockerised version uses only `pip` and the packages in `requirements.txt`.
+This doesn't include any plotting libraries.

+A [conda](https://docs.conda.io/en/latest/) environment file `environment.yml`
+is provided which installs all the pip requirements as well as additional libraries for plotting, notebooks etc.
 To create a virtual environment  with all dependencies installed clone this repo and from the parent `spatial-inequality` directory run:
 ```bash
 > conda env create
 ```